Home / Blog /

 Inositol

 Inositol is a sugar alcohol and a vital component of cell membranes.
 There are various types of inositol, but the ones that are specifically beneficial for women with PCOS are myo-inositol and D-chiro-inositol.
-Research has shown that these types may improve insulin sensitivity and regulate menstrual cycles.
+Research has shown that inositol is key vitamins for PCOS weight loss that improves insulin sensitivity, regulates menstrual cycles, and supports mood.

 Inositol aids in insulin signal transduction.
 This process ensures insulin effectively carries out its function — to encourage cells to take up glucose.
 When this mechanism functions optimally, insulin resistance is lowered, resulting in better glucose control and less likelihood of weight gain.